-In the first inconvenience ever to be attached to paying a visit to the BMV, Ohioans will no longer be able to receive same-day drivers license.
+(Original post 2/28/2018): In the first inconvenience ever attached to paying a visit to the BMV, Ohioans will no longer be able to receive same-day drivers licenses.

 Adjusted to meet new federal standards and implement greater security measures, any license issued or renewed starting July 2 will be mailed to the driver's home.
 From that point, Columbus Dispatch reports

 the licenses take about 10 days to arrive.

 The Ohio Bureau of Motor Vehicles has announced it will issue temporary ID cards that indicate the driver has obtained and is waiting for their drivers license to arrive in the mail.
 The licenses will continue to cost $25.75.